Areas of Consideration

 - How much does it cost to fly to the location?

 - Do you want to travel to other locations before, during, or after your program?
-How much will you need?
+How much will you need to budget for this?

-- Can/will you work in your host country? (check laws to find out if you’re able to work)
+- Can/will you work in your host country?
+(Check laws to find out if you’re able to work, usually this is not possible)

 - Consider if a visa/residence permit is required.
 Do you need to travel domestically prior to the program start date to apply for a visa/residence permit?
 What is the visa processing fee?
 What is the cost of travel to the nearest consulate?

 - Do you have mobility limitations?
 Consider the physical surrounding of your location when choosing a location.
-How will the physical surroundings either enhance or add challenges to your study away experience?
+How might the physical surroundings either enhance or add challenges to your study away experience?

 - What are the program’s physical expectations?
 If you’re unable to participate in some activities, are there alternatives that you could do?